Genus-One Fibrations and the Jacobian of Linear Slices in the Quintic Equal-Sum Problem: Genus-one curves and Jacobian fibrations for admissible slices

 \begin{remark} A smooth genus-one curve over $\mathbb{Q}(S)$ need not have a $\mathbb{Q}(S)$-rational point.
 Therefore it need \emph{not} be an elliptic curve in the strict sense (no chosen rational basepoint, hence no group law on the curve itself).
 Consequently, a computer algebra system failing to find an obvious rational point (or failing to ``convert'' the model automatically) does \emph{not} imply that no rational points exist and does \emph{not} determine any Mordell--Weil rank.
 To speak about rank one must pass to the Jacobian fibration. \end{remark}

 \begin{remark}[Other admissible slices] The symmetrization and discriminant construction above applies verbatim for any integer $h$ with $30\mid h$.
 For each such nonzero $h$ one obtains a genus-one fibration $\mathcal{C}_h$ over $\mathbb{Q}(S)$ and a Jacobian elliptic curve $E_h/\mathbb{Q}(S)$ defined by the invariants of the corresponding binary quartic.
-Subsection~\ref{subsec:universal-obstruction} shows that for every nonzero $h$ the Jacobian admits a global rational $2$-torsion section, but \emph{never} has full rational $2$-torsion (uniformly in $h$).
+Subsection~\ref{subsec:universal-obstruction} shows that for every nonzero $h$ the Jacobian admits a global rational $2$-torsion section, but \emph{never} has full rational $2$-torsion over $\mathbb{Q}(S)$; moreover, no nonsingular rational specialization acquires additional rational $2$-torsion.
 Moreover, after the normalization $x=S/h$ and a scaling of Weierstrass coordinates, the Jacobian fibrations for all fixed $h\neq 0$ become isomorphic over a rational function field; see Subsection~\ref{subsec:jacobian-universality}.
 In particular, geometric invariants such as the generic Mordell--Weil rank over $\mathbb{Q}(S)$ are independent of the choice of $h\neq 0$.

 In the remainder of the paper we restrict to the first nontrivial positive case $h=30$, for which $h$ is admissible for integral solutions and the coefficients are relatively small, making explicit specialization computations over $\mathbb{Q}$ convenient.
 For other admissible integer slices $h\in 30\mathbb{Z}\setminus\{0\}$, the Jacobian geometry is the same up to the normalization above, but the translation back to \emph{integral} solutions depends on the chosen $h$ through the integrality, parity, and size constraints in $(S,u,T,v)$. \end{remark}